We were promised AGI.

 Our Mission

 The pace of innovation has slowed dramatically in critical sectors of society.
-We need to change that.

 Banks still run on software written in COBOL.
 Teleco companies have yet to transition to cloud.
 Hospitals are still using spreadsheets.
 Insurance companies have a whole host of tasks that are outsourced to BPOs.

-Learn our approach to building softwareThe bottleneck isn't invention—it's institutional inertia.
+The bottleneck to progress isn't invention—it's institutional inertia.

 The latter requires both deep R&D and an excruciating amount of will.
 And it is the will that is lacking.